uri-library-data-services/iassist-preview/content/blog/86-helpful-tools-data-professional-plus-45-bonus-tools.md

     document and data sets.
 Whether from government transparency initiatives, leaks or Freedom of Information requests, journalists are drowning in more documents than they can ever hope to read.
-3. [Refine, reuse and request data \|
+3. [Refine, reuse and request data |
     ScraperWiki](http://scraperwiki.com/) - ScraperWiki is an online
     tool to make acquiring useful data simpler and more collaborative.
     Anyone can write a screen scraper using the online editor.
 In the free version, the code and data are shared with the world.
-Because it\'s a wiki, other programmers can contribute to and improve the code.
+Because it's a wiki, other programmers can contribute to and improve the code.
 4. [Data Curation Profiles](http://www4.lib.purdue.edu/dcp/) - This
     website is an environment where academic librarians of all kinds,